VoxeLibre/VoxeLibre/mods/CORE/walkover/README.md

-WalkOver
+Walkover
 --------

-Some mode developers have shown an interest in having an on_walk_over event.
+Some mode developers have shown an interest in having an `on_walk_over` event.
 This is useful for pressure-plates and the like.

 See this issue - https://github.com/minetest/minetest/issues/247

-I have implemented a server_side version in lua using globalstep which people might find useful.
+I have implemented a server-side version in Lua using globalstep which people might find useful.
 Of course this would better implemented via a client-based "on walk over", but it is sufficient for my needs now.

 Example Usage
 -------------